Virginia's 2nd congressional district

 Virginia's second congressional district is a U.S. congressional district in the Commonwealth of Virginia.
-It currently encompasses all of Accomack, Northampton, and Isle of Wight; all of the independent cities of Virginia Beach, Suffolk, and Franklin; part of the independent city of Chesapeake; and part of Southampton.
+It currently encompasses all of the counties of Accomack, Northampton, and Isle of Wight; all of the independent cities of Virginia Beach, Suffolk, and Franklin; part of the independent city of Chesapeake; and part of Southampton County.
 However, its boundaries have changed greatly over the centuries; it initially encompassed what became West Virginia after the American Civil War.
-It is considered among the nation's most competitive congressional districts.
+Considered among the nation's most competitive congressional districts, it has been represented by Republican Jen Kiggans since 2023.

 The district has a significant military presence.
 The Hampton Roads area is considered to be a military town.

 Republican Scott Rigell defeated Democrat Glenn Nye in the November 2, 2010, election, and took his seat January 3, 2011, serving until 2017, when he was succeeded by Scott Taylor.
 In the November 6, 2018, election, Democrat Elaine Luria defeated Republican Scott Taylor.
-In 2022, Luria was defeated by Republican Jen Kiggans, thereby making the district one of 18 that voted for Joe Biden in the 2020 presidential election while being won or held by a Republican in 2022.
+In 2022, Luria was defeated by Republican Jen Kiggans.

-2020 redistricting

 The responsibility of drawing maps for congressional and state legislative districts passed from the Virginia Redistricting Commission (VRC) to the Supreme Court of Virginia in November 2021.
 The Supreme Court completed redistricting in December 2021, which was used for the 2022 elections.